unoriginalscreenname/personal_health_tracker_app/_plan/design-brief.md

 ## Component Patterns

+### Page Headers
+Icon + thin text title, aligned left.
+Keep it lightweight and consistent across screens.
+- Icon matches the tab bar icon for that section (e.g., Utensils for Food)
+- Title uses thin font weight (200) at `fontSize.xl`
+- Icon and text in a horizontal row with small gap
+- Settings or action buttons aligned right if needed
+- No decorative subtitles or descriptions

+Example: `[Utensils icon] Food` with settings gear on the right.

 ### Tabs
 Underline indicator, not filled backgrounds.
 Icon + label, dim when inactive, bright when active.
 The active state is communicated through a subtle bottom border—no need for heavy color fills that compete with content.